maehler/phd-thesis/markdown/chapter2.0.md

 As mentioned in @sec:coexpression, a co-expression network is simply a manifestation of the underlying regulatory network, so in order to form a link between co-expression and co-regulation, potential regulatory motifs were identified using phylogenetic footprinting.
 This method is based on the alignment of regulatory regions of orthologous genes from related organisms.
 In this case, 22 genomes from the Chroococcales taxon were used for the phylogenetic footprinting, and this resulted in a set of 4,977 potential regulatory motifs.
-In the paper we show that co-expression network neighbourhoods of regulatory proteins were enriched for regulatory proteins, thus providing a possible regulatory link between these regulators and the co-expressed genes.
+In the paper we show that co-expression network neighbourhoods of regulatory proteins were enriched for regulatory motifs, thus providing a possible regulatory link between these regulators and the co-expressed genes.
-The user of the application can then investigate whether their gene set of interest is co-expressed, and whether this to some extent can be explained by shared regulatory motifs.
+The user of the web application can then investigate whether their gene set of interest is co-expressed, and whether this to some extent can be explained by shared regulatory motifs.
-In order to make the application as useful as possible, the gene identifiers used are the well established identifiers from CyanoBase (\url{http://genome.microbedb.jp/cyanobase/}; @Nakao:2010bo).
+In order to make the application as useful as possible, the gene identifiers used were the well established identifiers from CyanoBase (\url{http://genome.microbedb.jp/cyanobase/}; @Nakao:2010bo).

 As part of a sanity check of the integrated data, a couple of case studies were conducted where both previously published results were confirmed, and also potentially novel regulatory relationships were presented.